AnthonySerpico/SQLiteXM-for-.NET-MAUI/Docs/schema-evolution.md

 The key inputs are:

-* The entity's mapped members and attributes.
+* The entity's properties and attributes.
 This includes indexes, triggers, foreign keys, and all column mapping attributes.
 * The current database table columns reported by SQLite
 * Any `[Rename]` history on properties